retazo0018/Gripper-Driver/README.md

 - **State Management**:
     - The mock gripper maintains an internal state machine based on the official state diagram provided in the manufacturer's manual.
 All states are simulated except for the PART LOST state.
 - **Client Communication**:
     - The gripper sends real-time status updates to all connected clients.
-Each command results in:
+Command results in ackowledgements such as:
     - `ACK <COMMAND_NAME>`: Acknowledgement that the command has been received.
-    - `FIN <COMMAND_NAME>`: Notification that the command has been successfully completed.
+    - `FIN <COMMAND_NAME>`: Notification that the action command has been successfully completed.
     - Error messages if a command fails or cannot be executed.

 ### Behavioral Assumptions
 - **Move Command Simulation**:
-    - The time taken to move is calculated based on the distance between the current and target finger widths as `time_to_move = abs(self.width - self.new_width / self.speed`.
+    - The time taken to move is calculated based on the distance between the current and target finger widths and gripper speed as `time_to_move = abs(self.width - self.new_width / self.speed`.
     - The program sleeps for this duration to simulate movement time.
 - **Grip Command and Part Detection**: When executing a `GRIP` command, the mock gripper checks whether a part is detected using the following condition:
-    - When `width - grip_part_width >= 15` is True, it indicates that the part was not correctly gripped due to the width being too wide or too narrow, and a NO PART error is returned.
+    - When `width - grip_part_width >= 15` is True, it indicates that the part was not correctly gripped due to the width between the fingers being too wide or too narrow, and NO PART state is returned.
 - **Release Command Timing**:
     - The time taken to release a part is calculated based on a simulated pull-back distance and speed limit as `time.sleep(self.pull_back_distance / (self.release_speed_limit / 100))`.